Diagnosing Heel Spurs

-A heel spur is a debilitating condition which causes discomfort right the way across the foot.
-Typically a quarter of an inch in length, heel spurs are caused by the development of a bony-like growth known as a calcium deposit, extending between the foot’s heel bone and arch.
-While it may normally appear at the front of the heel, heel spurs can often expand to affect other parts of the foot as well.
+A Heel Spur is a debilitating condition which causes discomfort across the entire foot.
+Typically a quarter of an inch in length, heel spurs are caused by the development of a bony growth known as a calcium deposit, extending between the heel bone and arch.
+Whilst it may normally appear at the front of the heel, heel spurs can often expand to affect other parts of the foot as well.

-Book Your Plantar Fasciitis Ultrasound Appointment for £48.00 (includes Podiatry Consultation)
+Book Your Initial Consultation with Ultrasound Appointment for £50.00

 What causes a Heel Spur?

-Therefore, since heel spurs are a progressive condition, they won’t appear suddenly after a workout or sports event – a common misconception.
-Often, they will be brought on as a result of repetitive stress from walking, jumping or running on hard surfaces.
+Since Heel Spurs are a progressive condition, they won’t appear suddenly after a workout or sports event – a common misconception.
+They will often be brought on as a result of repetitive stress from walking, jumping or running on hard surfaces.

 Here are some other causes of heel spurs: